 They work long hours, have low pay and no applause for their work.
 Somehow though, in the process of losing their lives they find them.
 In being with these servants you find in them a depth and richness and even joy in their lives that is not found in the stars of the world.

+On this All-Saints Day we remember some of those folks, giving thanks to God for their example.
 I believe Jesus' promise that they are the ones blessed and that they are the ones who will ultimately inherit the earth.